ibehren1/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 ## 11. **Billing Data Lake - CUR**

+> [!CAUTION]
+> If your AWS account is new please wait at least 24 hours before running this section due to the nature of Billing and Cost Management.
+In the meantime, you can proceed to the [the next section](#12-inventory-data-lake---static).

 Billing Data Lake is divided into 3 modules.
 1) Static - Glue Jobs for Tables with Static Schema 2) Dynamic - Glue Jobs for Tables with Dynamic Schema and 3) CUR - Setting up CUR reports after 24 hours of enabling cost explorer report.

 This module sets up the Cost and Usage Report.